Insights

 4: Make security the preferable option

 Sometimes, you have to sell security to your recipient.
-They may not see the benefit or necessity of multi-factor authentication or security in general.
-But, this often changes quickly when you explain the benefits of, as well as the risks and repercussions of, poor data protection activity.
+They may not see the benefit or necessity of multi-factor authentication or security in general initially, but this often changes when you explain the benefits, as well as the risks and repercussions of, poor data protection practices.

-5: Make sure you can act if something goes wrong
+5: Ensure you can act if something goes wrong

 You can do a lot to prevent mistakes.
 Unfortunately, no organization can completely rule out a data breach.
 It’s important, therefore, that you can take immediate action if and when the worst happens.